develop-me/bootcamp--week-05--tooling/quiz/README.md

 ## Advice

+This is an open book quiz.
+That means it's ok to:

+- Draw from (or add) to your own notes.
+- Use the slides or notes pdf.
+- Look up answers on google.
-- Some questions you can setup your own test project directory to match the question setup.
+- Setup your own test project directory to match the question setup.

-- Draw from or add to your own notes.
+It's not ok to do this as a team or to share answers with each other.

+Send your answers to your instructor in [markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) and you will get a score and feedback on how you did.

 ---